marten-seemann/draft-seemann-quic-address-discovery/draft-ietf-quic-address-discovery.md

 Unless they have out-of-band knowledge, QUIC endpoints have no information about their network situation.
 They neither know their external IP address and port, nor do they know if they are directly connected to the internet or if they are behind a NAT.
-This QUIC extension allows nodes to determine their public IP address and port for any QUIC path.
+This QUIC extension allows nodes to determine their reflexive IP address and port for any QUIC path.